 Immerse in the Bedouin origins of Dubai when you visit its heart and soul at the Old Dubai district.
-The Dubai Creek, the former center of trade and commerce in the emirate, continues to retain its ageless charm with old town architectures and traditional sea transport still alive and kicking
+Dubai Creek, the former center of trade and commerce in the emirate, retains its ageless charm with antique architecture and traditional sea transport, which is still alive.

-Dubai Creek (Khor Dubai) is more than 10 kilometers long.
-Connecting with the main sea, it winds inland and divides the Old Dubai district into two sections, Bur Dubai and Deira.
-It ends at the Ras Al Khor Wildlife Santuary, a protected reserve for migratory birds.
-Currently, works are ongoing to extend the creek to usher in more residential and leisure offerings for everyone.
+Dubai Creek (Al Khor) is more than 10 kilometers long.
+Connecting with the main sea, it winds inland and divides the Old Dubai district into Bur Dubai and Deira.
+It ends at the Ras Al Khor Wildlife Sanctuary, a protected reserve for migratory birds.

-The center of trade before the discovery of oil in the region, fishing and pearling industries back in the old days were primarily based in Dubai Creek.
-Its warm shallow waters are home to an abundant and diverse mix of marine life.
-It was also a port for dhows carrying trade goods and merchandise to and from India, South Africa, and other neighboring countries.
+Before the discovery of oil in the region, fishing and pearling industries back in the old days were primarily based in Dubai Creek.
+Its warm shallow waters are home to a large and diverse mix of marine life.
+It was also a port for Dhows carrying trade goods and merchandise to and from India, South Africa, and other neighboring countries.

-As your dhow cruises down the creek, you can also see small motorized water taxis whizzing by.
-These are abras which have existed in the old days as the primary mode of transportation in the creek.
-You can cross one side of the creek to another aboard these traditional boats for only 1 dirham.
-You can also rent them for a cruise down the Dubai Creek.
+As your Dhow cruises down the Creek, you can also see small motorized water taxis whizzing by.
+These are Abras which have existed in the old days as the primary mode of transportation in Creek.
+You can cross one side of the Creek to another aboard these traditional boats for only 1 dirham.